17th November 2017

 - Each nurse and midwife has professional responsibility to ensure that they have appropriate cover for their role, scope of practice and its risk.
 The cover they have in place should be related to the risks involved in their medical practice.

 - The arrangement does not need to be held by the nurse or midwife individually, but it is their responsibility to make sure that appropriate cover is in place.
-It is very important to understand that by signing self-declaration, nurse and midwife assert that every time they practice they will make sure that an applicable indemnity arrangement is in place.
+It is vital to understand that by signing self-declaration, nurse and midwife assert that every time they practice they will make sure that an applicable indemnity arrangement is in place.

 - If it is found that a nurse and midwife is practicing without an appropriate indemnity arrangement in place then they will be removed from the register which means they will no longer be able to practice as a nurse and midwife.